cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 Data Virtualization
 ===================

 There are two main data virtualizations: Streams and Datasets.
-Streams are ordered, partionable, sequences of data, and are the primary means of bringing data from external systems into the CDAP in realtime.
+Streams are ordered, partitioned sequences of data, and are the primary means of bringing data from external systems into the CDAP in realtime.
 Datasets are abstractions on top of data, allowing you to access your data using higher-level abstractions and generic, reusable Java implementations of common data patterns